Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/faq.rst

         $cargo test -- --nocapture

-.. dropdown::  How to get the transaction sender address on Concordium?
+.. dropdown::  How do I get the transaction sender address on Concordium?

     The ``ctx.invoker()`` variable refers to the original account address (no contract address) that started the transaction while ``ctx.sender()``